adokitkat/adokitkat.github.io/README.md

-# Single page web app as my CV
+# Single page web app as my CV / Portfolio

 Github Pages serves only a static page - entire functionality is client-side(d).